RobinMcNally/System/README.md

     - **revert**: Unlinks everything, and restores any .back files that **link** created.
     - **import**: Adds the specified dotfiles to the repository and links them back to their original location.
 I usually just do this manually, so this doesn't get a lot of testing.
 It may be removed in the future.
     - **pull**: An alias for `git pull origin master`.
 I'm in the middle of expanding its functionality to including automatic rebasing when other branches are checked out, to allow for the creation of machine-specific branches.

-## Wrap-up
-Feel free to open issues, and I will try to fix them if I have a way to reproduce them.
-I like to know when things are broken, because I'm likely to run into the same problem eventually (if I haven't already).

 That's it for now.
 I hope you found something useful!